rydmike/flex_color_scheme/README.md

  class _DemoAppState extends State<DemoApp> {
    // Used to select if we use the dark or light theme.
    ThemeMode themeMode;
-   // Used to select which FlexSchemeData we use. int themeIndex;
+   // Used to select which FlexSchemeData we use from a popup menu. int themeIndex;

    @override